Efgeen/cimgui/README.md

 * All naming is algorithmic except for those names that were coded in cimgui_overloads table (https://github.com/cimgui/cimgui/blob/master/generator/generator.lua#L60).
 In the official version this table is empty.
 * Current overloaded function names can be found in (https://github.com/cimgui/cimgui/blob/master/generator/output/overloads.txt)

-#changes
+# changes

 * 10/11/2025: Functions returning and taking as argument no POD structs is now doing a conversion internally to allow ARM64 compilation.
+In structs_and_enums.json under key nonPOD_used we get a collection where keys are types non usable from C that appear as returns or args to funtions. value can be true or "inherited" when type comes from cimgui and appears in a cimgui extension (cimplot ...).
+The C names have suffix _c.

 # compilation